matthewcarbone/hdspin/README.md

 # 📕 Installation instructions

-hdspin requires [MPI](http://www.mpi-forum.org), and is tested using [MPICH](https://www.mpich.org) and [Open MPI](https://www.open-mpi.org).
+hdspin requires [MPI](http://www.mpi-forum.org), and is tested using [MPICH](https://www.mpich.org) and [Open MPI](https://www.open-mpi.org) on both Ubuntu latest and MacOS.
 Other than that, every external dependency is self-contained explicitly under the terms of their licences.
 Installing hdspin should be straightforward using CMake:

 ```bash
 git clone git@github.com:matthewcarbone/hdspin.git